iwcs2015/iwcs2015.github.io/content/articles/07-hackathon.rst

 The event will take place at `Ground Cafe <http://www.qmsu.org/ground/>`_.
 It's building 33 on the `QMUL campus map <{filename}/static/qm-campus-map.pdf>`_.
-Please refer to the `location page <{filename/articles/09-location.rst}>`_ for more information on how to get to QM Mile End campus.
+Please refer to the `location page <{filename}/articles/09-location.rst>`_ for more information on how to get to the QMUL Mile End Campus.

 The hackathon is organised by the Computational Linguistics lab at QMUL and sponsored by the `EPSRC`__ grant `EP/J002607/1 — Foundational Structures for